wildfly-extras/wildfly-camel-examples/camel-mail-spring/README.md

 To run the example.

+1. Set the `JBOSS_HOME` environment variable to point at the root directory of your application server installation:

+    For Linux:

+        export JBOSS_HOME=...

+    For Windows:

+        set JBOSS_HOME=...

-1. Start the application server in standalone mode:
+2. Start the application server in standalone mode:

     For Linux: